JohnLCaron/egk-ec/docs/ElectionRecordJson.md

 ````

 The encrypted_ballots directory may optionally be divided into "device" subdirectories.

-If using ballot chaining, each such subdirectory is a separate ballot chain.
+If using ballot chaining, each such subdirectory is a separate ballot chain, like this:

 ````
 topdir/